Sjors/dao-challenge-blog/source/_posts/challenge-9.md

 	    return order;
 	  }

-The DaoChallenge contract is responsible for tracking all orders.
+The `DaoChallenge` contract is responsible for tracking all orders:

 	contract DaoChallenge {
 	  mapping (address => SellOrder) public sellOrders;